Samsung is copying Apple's Visual Lookup with new Photomoji sticker feature

-At its Unpacked flagship event, South Korean tech giant Samsung unveiled its latest S24 series with the base Galaxy S24, S24+ and the S24 Ultra.
+At its Unpacked flagship event, South Korean tech giant Samsung unveiled its Galaxy S24 series, including the Galaxy S24, S24+ and S24 Ultra.

-As part of the new tools, Samsung showed off several new messaging features, like live translate for messages and expressive messaging powered by Google’s Gemini Nano.
+As part of the smartphone line’s new tools, Samsung showed off several messaging features, like Live Translate for messages and the Google Gemini Nano-powered Magic Compose that allows for expressive messaging.
+Users can type in a message and have Magic Compose re-write it in different styles, including ‘Remix,’ ‘Excited,’ ‘Chill,’ ‘Shakespeare,’ ‘Lyrical,’ ‘Formal,’ or ‘Short.’

 However, one of the new messaging features seems to be a direct replica of iOS functionality.